terotests/robowatch/README.md

 - Runs shell commands based on the changed files
 - Can reload it's own configuration dynamically

+You can use it to create local build pipelines, automatic test runs etc.

 ## Getting Started

 First install the command line utility `rwatch`